FindoraNetwork/noah/PROTOCOL.md

 We desire to send an ecrypted packet so that only the holder of the secret key accoiated with a Publickey can unlock the packet.
 This is used in Zei to send plaintext balance and the blinding used for a transaction.
-We assume an authenticated cipher is used such as AES_GCM or XSALSA20_POLY1305 as we use.
+We assume an authenticated cipher and we use AEAD_CHACHA20_POLY1305.

     Sender -> Receiver (pk)
     1. Sample Some Fresh Randomness (R)